RealWagmi/anon-integration-guide/projects/beets-dex/README.md

 ## Available Functions

 - `getBeetsCapabilities`: Get information about what Beets DEX can do and example prompts.
 - `addLiquidity`: Add liquidity to a pool.
-Tokens do not need to be proportional as the protocol will automatically zap them for the correct proportions.
-If you provide one token amount, it will be zapped in the pool alone.
+Supports both regular and Concentrated Liquidity (Gyro) pools.
+For regular pools, you can provide any combination of amounts for the tokens; you can even provide only one token, and it will be zapped in the pool alone.
+For Gyro pools, you must always provide just one token; the other token will be transferred from your wallet to the pool in the same proportion as the pool tokens.
 - `removeLiquidity`: Remove liquidity from a pool and return the tokens to the user.
 The amount of liquidity to be removed is specified as a percentage of the user liquidity (default is 100%).
 The liquidity will be removed in the same proportions as the pool tokens.
 - `executeSwapExactIn`: Get a quote for and then execute a swap where you specify the EXACT AMOUNT YOU WANT TO SEND in order to buy a token.
 For example: "Swap 1 X for Y", "Sell 1 X for Y", "Buy Y with 1 X".
 - `executeSwapExactOut`: Get a quote for and then execute a swap where you specify the EXACT AMOUNT YOU WANT TO RECEIVE of the token you want to buy.
 For example: "Swap X for 1000 Y", "Sell X for 1000 Y", "Buy 1000 Y with X".